9Health Fair provides affordable and convenient health screenings across Colorado in the spring and in the fall.

-Prostate Specific Antigen (PSA) (Blood Draw for any person born with a prostate) The US Preventive Services Task Force (USPSTF) has recently recommended against routine screening of men with the PSA test.
+Prostate Specific Antigen (PSA) (Blood Draw for any person born with a prostate) The US Preventive Services Task Force (USPSTF) has recently recommended against routine screening of persons with a prostate with the PSA test.
 Please speak to your healthcare provider if you have questions.
-PSA is a blood screening that measures a protein that is only produced by the male prostate gland.
-Elevations of PSA may occur in men with non-cancerous prostate diseases or prostate cancer.
+PSA is a blood screening that measures a protein that is only produced by the prostate gland.
+Elevations of PSA may occur in persons with non-cancerous prostate diseases or prostate cancer.
 A normal PSA level does not entirely exclude the possibility of prostate cancer.
 A traditional manual screening, performed by a health care provider is strongly encouraged in conjunction with PSA screening.
 (Cost: $30.00) Register now!

 Hemoglobin A1c (Blood Draw) Screens for diabetes.
 A1C is a blood screening that screens for diabetes by measuring your average blood sugar control for the past 2 to 3 months.
 For people with diabetes it indicates how well your diabetes treatment plan is working.
 (Cost: $30.00) Register now!

 Blood Count Screening (Blood Draw) This screening gives you a general picture of your overall health by checking your white blood cells, hematocrit, hemoglobin levels, and blood-clotting abilities.
 Your body's ability to fight infection, anemia, liver disease and certain cancers can be discovered with this screening.
 (Cost: $20.00) Register now!